 Borax is indeed dangerous to pets if ingested.
 Because the chemical is an ingredient in so many products, pets can easily ingest it.
 If you have pets, avoid using these products if they contain Borax.

 Because Borax is such a strong chemical, it is often used in pet flea treatments.
 Most flea treatments are applied to the back of the neck where pets cannot reach to lick.
 Many pets are able to get their legs behind their necks to scratch.

 If a pet gets the Borax on its paws and then licks its paws, it will be ingesting the chemical.
 Pets often lick each other and can ingest Borax this way as well.
 To protect your pets completely, avoid using flea treatments that contain Borax or Boric Acid.
-Get the highest rated Natural Flea Treatments shipped overnight from Amazon starting at $9.49 as of March 3rd, 2016.
+Get the highest rated Natural Flea Treatments shipped overnight from Amazon starting at $9.49.

 Pets that are allowed to roam free in a yard could be at risk for Borax poisoning.
 If you use weed killers which contain Borax, your pets could lick the plants and ingest the chemical.